The Global Financial Crisis

-The main cause was the housing market bubble.
+The leading cause was the housing market bubble.
 People were borrowing more than they could afford to purchase bigger houses, which drove house prices through the roof.

 While that was happening, banks were paving the way to their inevitable fall.
-More loans were being applied, causing banks to be overwhelmed and, and to start making moves based on impulse and speculations.
+More loans were being applied, causing banks to be overwhelmed and make moves based on impulse and speculation.
 As a result, many financial innovations were introduced, but it was moving way too fast and way ahead of regulations.
 Even the banks themselves were unable to keep up with the risks.

 And that is when the bubble popped.

 Financial institutions and banks alike did not have enough capital to combat the losses.
 And the global financial system wasn’t ready to absorb the shock.
 The aftermath rippled to all financial institutions across the globe.

 To prevent such an event from recurring, regulators and governments worldwide have tightened their measures on financial regulations with an emphasis on transparency and accountability.

 Here are some regulations that have been implemented according to the region:

 The MiFID II was implemented by the European Union (EU) in 2018 to regulate financial practices and improve protections for investors.
 The primary purpose of the framework is to standardize financial practices across the EU and regain the trust of investors, all through increased transparency.